yiminl18/yiminl18site/content/publication/QUIP/index.md

 ---
-title: "QUIP: Query-driven Missing Value Imputation"
+title: "ZIP: Lazy Imputation during Query Processing"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here